haidargit/Java_SortingNames/README.md

 - [Code Editing and Modification Purpose](#code-editing-and-modification-purpose)

 ## About
-This Lightweight _'Names Sorter App'_ is made to sort the List of person names from desired file which already available and located inside this project
-("unsorted-names-list.txt"), then we save the sorted result into another file ("sorted-names-list.txt").
+This _'Names Sorter App'_ is made to sort the List of person names from desired file which already available and located inside this project("unsorted-names-list.txt"), then we save the sorted result into another file ("sorted-names-list.txt").

 ## Stack
 - Apache Maven 3.8.4    => https://maven.apache.org/